Interview with the Vampire (film): Casting

 Due to Rice's perception of Hollywood's homophobia, at one point she rewrote the part of Louis, changing his sex to female, in order to specifically heterosexualize the character's relationship with Lestat.
 At the time, Rice felt it was the only way to get the film made, and singer-actress Cher was considered for the part.
 A song titled "Lovers Forever", which Cher wrote along with Shirley Eikhard for the film's soundtrack, got rejected as Pitt was ultimately cast for the role, though a dance-pop version of the song was released on Cher's 2013 album, Closer to the Truth.

 Originally, River Phoenix was cast for the role of Daniel Molloy (as Anne Rice liked the idea), but he died four weeks before he was due to begin filming.
 When Christian Slater was cast in his place as Molloy, he donated his entire salary to Phoenix's favorite charitable organizations.
 The film has a dedication to Phoenix after the end credits.

 Ten-year-old actress Kirsten Dunst was spotted by talent scouts and was the first girl tested for the role of Claudia.
-Julia Stiles also auditioned for Claudia but Neill Jordan considered her "too old".
+Said producer Stephen Woolley: "We started looking at 6-year-olds, which is about Claudia's age in the book, but the role is too demanding for a 6-year-old.
+We needed a child with a mind capable of grasping the fine points of the difficult monologues Claudia has, and Kirsten was the first actress we saw.
+She gave a wonderful reading but we thought it was too good to be true, so we saw thousands of other girls.
+In the end we came back to Kirsten--she's quite extraordinary in the part."
+Julia Stiles also auditioned for Claudia but Neil Jordan considered her "too old".